-I started this blog in early 2011 after returning from a big year of adventuring in the U.S. and Switzerland.
+I started this blog in early 2011 after returning to my home town of Brisbane, Australia, from a big year of adventuring in the U.S. and Switzerland.
 I wanted a place to record my little stories from over the years, plus more recent, everyday stuff, and some of the photographs that are taking an increasingly important part in my adventures.
 But the common thread running though most of the content on TGTW, and through my own life, is walking.

 Walking takes you places, and not all of them are on the map.
 There’s nature, there’s freedom; there’s exertion and solitude and camaraderie.
 But what really intrigues me is the internal landscape with all its peaks and valleys and dark and twisted paths.

 I like words like ramble, tramp and wander.
 I’m intrigued by journeys, about nature and environment, and we humans’ place in it.
 Walking overlaps with everything that interests me, and my walking philosophy has been influenced as much by permaculture, Robert Johnson, Basho, Bob Dylan, Ed Abbey and punk rock as by Ryan Jordan, Ray Jardine or that guy who’s run the whole P.C.T. in a few weeks.